Parbhani: Religion and culture

 Temples in Parbhani include Shree Motha Maruti a temple of Lord Hanuman, Shree Supari Hanuman Mandir, Jabreshwar, Ashtbhuja Mandir, Pardeshwar Temple and Beleshwar Temple of Lord Mahadev, Shri Siddhivinayak Ganpati Temple of lord Ganesha, Nagraj Temple, and a temple of Maata Hingulambika.
 There are some more temples in the interior of Parbhani those are, Mudgaleshwar Temple at Mudgal- a village in Manwat, Pingaleshwar Temple in Pingli, Dharasur has some ancient temples.
 Gangakhed is known for its river and is the birthplace of Sant Janabai.

 Turabul Haq Dargah (Turatpir) is located in Parbhani Town.
 The Dargah consists of the tomb of Turabul Haq Shah, a Muslim saint who lived here during the last days of his life.
 The Dargah is famous for annual Urs, the death anniversary.
 Urs is an important festival where people of all religions come together and celebrate for a week (usually start from 2 to 15 February).
 Dargah of Qurban Ali shah, dargah of Akhund Shah and dargah of many other saints are also situated in the city.

-Churches in Parbhani Include Christ Gospel Church, Church of the Nazarene, Good News Church, New Apostolic Church.
+Churches in Parbhani Include Christ Gospel Church, Church of the Nazarene, Good News Church, and New Apostolic Church.

 Healthcare

-Private Hospitals
+Private hospitals

 Essential basic needs of healthcare are present, as well as high-end facilities.
-A number of intensive care units and four Multi Super Specialty Hospitals are operational as of January 2024.
+A number of intensive care units and four multi super specialty hospitals are operational as of January 2024.

-Government Hospitals
+Government hospitals

-City has District Civil Hospital with 412 beds.
+The city has District Civil Hospital with 412 beds.
 City has Government Eye Hospital as well.
 It also has a separate Government Hospital for Women.